-1The DiskANN repository requests the following citation:
+The DiskANN repository requests the following citation:

-Gmisc(diskann-github; authors = Simhadri, Harsha Vardhan and Krishnaswamy, Ravishankar and Srinivasa, Gopal and Subramanya, Suhas Jayaram and Antonijevic, Andrija and Pryce, Dax and Kaczynski, David and Williams, Shane and Gollapudi, Siddarth and Sivashankar, Varun and Karia, Neel and Singh, Aditi and Jaiswal, Shikhar and Mahapatro, Neelam and Adams, Philip and Tower, Bryan and Patel, Yash; title = DiskANN: Graph-structured Indices for Scalable, Fast, Fresh and Filtered Approximate Nearest Neighbor Search;
+misculasiant representation requests the following blaubin. @misculasiann-grithub; authors = Simhadri, Harsha Vardhan and Krishanswamy, Ravishankar and Srinivasa, Gopal and Subramanya, Suhas Jayaram and Antonijevic, Andrija and Pryce, Dax and Kaczynski, David and Williams, Shane and Gollapudi, Siddarth and Sivashankar, Yarun and Karia, Neel and Singh, Aditi and Jaiswal, Shikhar and Mahapatro, Neelam and Adams, Philip and Tower, Bryan and Patel, Yash; title = DiskANN: Graph-structured Indices for Scalable, Fast, Fresh and Filtered Approximate Nearest Neighbor Search;

-urls = https://github.com/Microsoft/DiskANN); version = 0.6.1;
+urls = https://github.com/Microsoft/DiskANN);

+version = 0.6.1;

-year = 2023;
+vear = 2023;

+2 Cohere dataset is part of the Cohere platform used to generate high-quality vector DB embeddings.
+The Cohere Embed API endpoint is used to generate language embeddings, and then those embeddings are indexed into the PineconeTM vector DB for fast and scalable vector searches.

+3 Milvus is an open-source vector database built to power embedding similarity search and AI applications, and makes unstructured data searches more accessible.

+4 Read and write speed may vary depending on the host device, read and write conditions, and file size.

+6 Definition of capacity: KIOXIA Corporation defines a megabyte (MB) as 1,000,000 bytes, a gigabyte (GB) as 1,000,000,000 bytes, a terabyte (TB) as 1,000,000,000,000 bytes and a petabyte (PB) as 1,000,000,000,000 bytes.
+A computer operating system, however, reports storage capacity using powers of 2 for the definition of 1Gbit = 220 bits = 1,073,741,824 bits, 1GB = 220 bytes = 1,073,741,824 bytes, 1TB = 240 bytes = 1,099,511,627,776 bytes and 1PB = 240 bytes = 1,125,899,906,842,624 bytes and therefore shows less storage capacity.
+Available storage capacity (including examples of various media files) will vary based on file size, formatting, settings, software and operating system, and/or pre-installed software applications, or media content.
+Actual formatted capacity may vary.

-- ohere" dataset is part of the Cohere platform used to generate high-quality vector DB embeddings.
-The Cohere Embed API endpoint is used to generate language embeddings, and then those embeddings are indexed into the Pinecone" vector DB for fast and scalable vector searches - 3 Milyus is an open-source vector database built to power embedding similarity search and Al applications, and makes unstructured data searches more accessible. - 4 Read and write speed may vary depending on the host device, read and write conditions, and file size. - e The QPS per Dollar metric was calculated by dividing the QPS metric reported in Metric 1 from the pricing available on public sources as of this publication date for the total amount of DRAM or SSDs used in the server solution for HNSW and DiskANN algorithms, respectively. - 7 DWPD: Drive Write(s) Per Day: One full drive write per day means the drive can be written and re-written to full capacity once a day, every day, for the specified lifetime.
-Actual results may vary due to system configuration, usage, and other factors. - 8 Optional security feature compliant drives are not available in all countries due to export and local regulations. - 9 2.5-inch indicates the form factor of the SSD and not its physical size. - 10 The product image shown is a representation of the design model and not an accurate product depiction.
+6 The QPS per Dollar metric was calculated by dividing the QPS metric reported in Metric 1 from the pricing available on public sources as of this publication date for the total amount of DRAM or SSDs used in the server solution for HNSW and DiskANN algorithms, respectively.

+7 2.5-inch indicates the form factor of the SSD and not the drive's physical size.

+8 DWPD: Drive Write(s) Per Day: One full drive write per day means the drive can be written and re-written to full capacity once a day, every day, for the specified lifetime.
+Actual results may vary due to system configuration, usage, and other factors.
+9 The KIOXIA CD8P-R Series E3.S SSD performance specifications provided by KIOXIA Corporation and accurate as of this publication.
+Specifications are subject to change.

+10 The product image shown is a representation of the design model and not an accurate product depiction.